alexwlchan/alexwlchan.net/src/_posts/2023/2023-09-19-obsidian-setup.md

 # Folders

 I have a handful of top-level folders, and I put most notes in folders.
+Both of my vaults have the same set of top-level folders.

 I try not to keep too many notes in my root – it's mostly brand new notes, stuff I'm actively working on, or notes I refer to frequently.
 When I'm finished working on a note, I move it into a folder.